 3. The Community Environment of Plan II.
 For anyone worried about being lost at a school of 50,000, be reassured that Plan II is not just a degree, it is also a community and a group of friends who develop lasting relationships.
 There are two full-time Plan II academic advisers available year-round to help students select courses, determine areas of concentration, set long-term academic or career goals, or simply adjust to college life.
 The director, associate director, assistant director and other professors are active as faculty advisers, and trained peer advisers are on duty daily in the Plan II office to assist students.
 The office is a home-base for many students to come in to use the computers and printers, check out the latest announcements on the bulletin boards, or simply chat with each other while munching on a cookie from the renowned cookie jar.
 The Plan II Students Association sponsors discussion groups with faculty members and prominent speakers (including Pulitzer Award winners and National Book award winners).
 There is a monthly newsletter, a theater group, an off-campus freshman retreat, and occasional picnics and parties.
 In addition to all this, Plan II students participate with other honors students in events sponsored by the University Honors Center such as excursions to museums, plays and operas.

 4. The Extraordinary Variety of Learning Opportunities.
 Plan II has many specialized courses available only to Plan II students.
 This goes beyond the five thousand or so courses offered by UT in various and sundry disciplines.
-We don't know of many Ivy League schools that have classes in Arabic and Architectural Engineering, as well as Malayalam and Medieval Studies, but UT does.
 Many Plan II students also spend a semester or a year studying in another country.
 At UT you can write for one of the best college newspapers in the country, have your own TV show, be in the jazz band, play intramural sports (Plan II has teams!), or be a proud member in one of the 1000+ other student organizations.

 5. It Costs Almost Nothing.
 Plan II students pay the same tuition and housing rates as other undergraduates at UT, thousands (often tens of thousands!) less than other institutions of comparable quality.
 For most of the last ten years, U.S. News and World Report has ranked The University of Texas at Austin one of the best educational buys in the country; Plan II enriches that standing ten-fold.
 In Plan II you get an Ivy League education at a state school price.
 What more could you want?